realabdulkhaliq/Getting_Started_with_ChatDev/README.md

 mkd templates
 ```

+You can also make it manually by moving in to folder and then Right Click > New > Folder

 ## Move HTML files to templates
 Now check your folder WareHouse/my-first-ai-app_DefaultOrganization_timestamp and move all .html extension files to templates folder manually